 Tahu blinks.
 This is the first time he’s heard someone get so close to the truth, even if they’re motivated to believe it by egotism.
-The man is more confident than he claims: Tahu senses a sliver of hope, a shard of curiosity… but mostly what he feels from Ueno is that of course he would be spared death.
-A man of his genius is too valuable to kill, his story too important to end here.
+The man is as confident as he sounds: Tahu senses a sliver of hope, a shard of curiosity, but mostly a sense that of course he would be spared death.
+A man of his genius is too valuable to kill, his story too important to end here…

-Tahu lets Giovanni know, though he doesn’t think it will change the Leader’s obvious next response: “And would you?”
+It’s a heady feeling, and Tahu quickly lets it go while he lets Giovanni know, though he doesn’t think it will change the Leader’s obvious next response: “And would you?”

 “Yes.
 Absolutely.”
-Ueno’s hope grows, as does his egotism.
+Tahu reconnects to find that Ueno’s hope has grown, as has his egotism.
 Vindication is a singing chorus in Tahu’s mind, and he quickly withdraws his connection with the renegade, disliking the feel.
 It was like a drug.

 It wasn’t the only thing he felt, however.
 Sincerity, Tahu types out… then hesitates.